Frequently Asked Questions

 Q. Can I burn leaves, brush, or other yard waste on my property?

-A. Yes, if the weather permits, and provided you first obtain a burn permit.
-Burn permits are free and can be obtained by calling (269) 375-0487.
 Burn permits allow you to burn small piles of brush, so long as it is done safely, away from buildings, when the wind speed is low, and there are adequate people and water available to control the fire.
-You may NOT burn building materials, garbage, etc.
+You may NOT burn building materials, garbage, etc. unless you do so in a burn barrel.

 Q. Can I have a backyard campfire in Oshtemo?